 - PlayStation 4 - Connect via PlayStation Plus in the co-op join screen.

 - Switch - Connect via Nintendo Online account to people on your friends-list via the Join tab.
 Or connect via local WiFi.

 - Xbox One - Connect to other players via Xbox Live Gold.
 Multiplayer without a subscription isn't supported.

-The game was rated PEGI 7 for occasional mild non-realistic violence towards human characters.
-Not appropriate for persons below 7 years of age.
-The examiners report expands this rating with the following: Violence towards human characters is not detailed.
+The game was originally rated PEGI 7 for occasional mild non-realistic violence towards human characters.
+Violence towards human characters is not detailed.
 When a human character is hit they do not respond either audibly or physically.
 When eventually defeated a character will spin off into the distance and disappear.

 Users Interact: The game enables players to interact and communicate with each other, so may expose players to language usually associated with older rated games.

 How you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.